The Faces of Homelessness and Poverty

 Real Stories of Homelessness, Poverty, and Father Joe’s Villages

-Each year, we serve approximately 2,900 veterans, support more than 780 children and house more than 1,800 each day.
+Each year, we house more than 2,000 neighbors in need each day.
 Below, you can learn the stories of just a few of the people who shared their successes after the Village with us, and we are thrilled to share their stories with you.

 A nine-year-old Josh arrived at Father Joe’s Villages with his family.